 Prerequisite(s): Third year standing or instructor's consent.
 (3-0 or 3-0) EDUC 365 Social Issues in Education (3 sem. hrs.)
 This course is an introduction to the sociology of education as an analysis of the role of education in society.
 In particular, the course will explore societal trends affecting the institutions and practices of education; interpretative paradigms and related research studies; group dynamics in education; religious, social, and economic factors and issues in Canadian education.
-Prerequisite(s): EDUC 200; third year standing.
+Prerequisite(s): EDUC 222; third year standing.
 (3-0 or 3-0) EDUC 401 Assessment and Evaluation for Learning (3 sem. hr.)
 A consideration of models of student assessment that contribute to effective and meaningful student learning.
 Assessment of learning, for learning, and as learning.
 Topics include: underlying perspectives on student assessment, including faith informed perspectives; linking assessment to curriculum and learning, grading practices and guidelines, sampling student performance, keeping records, communicating the results of assessment, interpreting and using the results of large-scale testing.
 Prerequisite(s) or Co-requisite: EDUC 321 and fourth year standing; 2.5 GPA.
 Concurrently taking a practicum course: EDUC 303, EDUC 402, or EDUC 403.
 (3-0; 0-0) EDUC 402, 403 Initial Classroom Experience (1, 1 sem. hr.)
 These initial classroom experiences provide students with meaningful educational experiences in schools and classrooms.
 Students relate their studies in the university classroom to school settings.
 Throughout the course and school visits, students become more confident in being in the classroom, interacting with students and teachers, and in carrying out activities that prepare them for more advanced practica.
-Pre-service teachers are involved in 25 hours of classroom experience, normally 2 1⁄2 hours a week for 10 weeks.
+Pre-service teachers are involved in 25 hours of classroom experience, normally 2 1⁄2 hours a week for 10 weeks (or 30 hours of classroom experience if the course happens for one to two weeks during the month of May.
+Requests for May practica are processed through the Dean's office.).
 NB: Pass/Fail courses.